Shawynot33/precipitation_forecast/README.md

 This project focuses on predicting precipitation in Australia using machine learning.
 Two XGBoost models were developed: a regression model to predict the precipitation sum over the next three days, and a classification model to predict whether it will rain seven days ahead.
 The models are trained on historical weather data from [Open-Meteo](https://open-meteo.com/en/docs/historical-weather-api).

-The model has been deployed on Render: https://adv-mla-at2-25552249.onrender.com
+The API for this project is available at: https://github.com/Shawynot33/adv_mla_at2_api/ The model has been deployed on Render: https://adv-mla-at2-25552249.onrender.com

 ## Project Organization

 ```